Here's Exactly How to Propose to a Man in Modern Society

 How to Propose to Your Boyfriend

-1. Think about their dream proposal.
+Think about their dream proposal.

-2. Choose a meaningful location.
+Choose a meaningful location.

-Making the marriage proposal meaningful should be your number one goal and choosing a location significant to him (or both of you) helps achieve that.
+Making the marriage proposal meaningful should be your number one goal, and choosing a location significant to him (or both of you) helps achieve that.
 Think about all the places you and your partner have made beautiful and fun memories.
-It could be an arcade bar, your favorite restaurant or a drive-in movie theater.
+It could be an arcade bar, his favorite restaurant or a drive-in movie theater.
 The location doesn't have to be the epitome of romance, just personal to you and your partner.

-3. Practice your proposal speech.
+Practice your proposal speech.

-4. Decide if you want to kneel.
+Decide if you want to kneel.

-It's believed the act of getting on one knee to propose comes from the chivalrous gesture of medieval knights bowing in front of noblewomen.
-But even though kneeling for a proposal is a longstanding tradition, it isn't required.
-Do whatever you feel comfortable doing.
-Getting on one knee doesn't make the proposal more legitimate, and standing doesn't make it less meaningful.
 If you plan on kneeling, remember, it doesn't matter which knee you use and prepare ahead of time which side of your body you'll be reaching for the proposal gift––you don't want to drop it right before asking the big question.
 Also, ensure you wear clothing appropriate for kneeling, so avoid tight clothes or high heels.
 If you'd rather stand, hold your partner's hands while saying your speech and make as much eye contact as possible.

 Up Next